CodeRunner5235/Opencore-Steam-Deck/README.md

 Some things to know:

-1. Not everything works.
+1. Barely anything works.
 Many devices do not have support.
 This is more of a "Look what I can do!" thing as of right now.

 2. THIS CAN EASILY WIPE YOUR STEAMOS INSTALL IF YOU ARE NOT CAREFUL.
 Part of the macOS install is FORMATTING a storage device OF YOUR CHOOSING.
 IF YOU CHOOSE THE INTERNAL STORAGE OF THE STEAM DECK, IT WILL BE WIPED.